Munktell museum entrance. Ref. 1

 Forstlingen II.
 Copy of the first engine bult in Sweden.
 Note that it is placed on Swedish standard rail.

-An original drawing for the loco.
+An original drawing for the loco no 1.
 Ref.
 1

 An old fashion rail type which was bought from England.
 Ref.
 1